j-fynn/mev/README.md

 # solana-bot
-Is it mev? idc (my code usually does not work)
+Is it mev? idc! most of my code does not work.